-Do you normally ask people, “How are you doing?”
+Do you usually ask people, “How are you doing?”
 I know I do, expecting that they will tell me truly how they feel.
 I suspect that most folks will say, “Great!”, “Fine!”
 Blessed!”
 And a myriad of other exclamations we randomly toss out without rhyme or reason.

 In this fast-paced world, we don’t often take the time to engage in true feelings.
 We practice the pleasantries, it is expected.
 But do we really care?